apparebit/konsole/README.md

     konsole defines ALL CAPS constants, e.g., `WARNING`, for the five levels above.
 They have the same values as the corresponding constants in Python's logging package.

-### Redirecting Output

-In theory, the `redirect_stderr` function in Python's `contextlib` would suffice for redirecting the output of any Python class or module that writes to standard error.
-In practice, that function is next to useless, since it naively assumes that the class or module in question accesses standard error as `sys.stderr` on each and every use.
-Hence:

-  * Redirect konsole's output to the given stream.
-Unlike `redirect_stderr`, this function works.

-    ```python
-    def redirect(stream: TextIO) -> ContextManager[TextIO]: ...
-    ```

 ---